-So I sat at the new dining table I had just built, covered it with a paper tablecloth, and began the journey to review my future.
-I drew a four-square grid, and labelled each square: “What I’m good at:” “What I’m NOT good at:” “What I like:” “What I DON’T like:”
+So I sat at the new dining table I’d just built, covered it with a paper tablecloth, and began the journey to review my future.
+I drew a four-square grid, and labeled each square:

 It was just as important to consider the NOTS and DON’TS as it was the GOODS.
 Decisions were far more clear and comfortable after taking the time to eliminate as much of the junk as I could.

 I considered every idea I could think of, but it was in reviewing my old idea drawer that I realized where I was going.
 Back when I was deciding on a college path, I’d thought of taking some of my writing ideas and publishing a magazine of short, half-hour romantic stories.
 I was going to call it “Nooners,” and I had designed covers and written a few stories.

 At the time, the idea ended up in the drawer due to the ridiculous cost of starting up a magazine.
 Now, however, the Internet had changed all the rules of that game.
 And my decision was made.